MarkAlanJones/MeadowFontTest/README.md

 The Yaff renderer was designed for proportional fonts, as it takes a vertical slice of the character, and wider characters just have more slices.
 This is also true of fixed width fonts, and removes any limitations, or alignment requirements.

+The YaffReader is used to read the yaff files, and the MicroGraphicsEx extension has a DrawYaffText method similar to DrawGFXText and the default DrawText in the base library.
+DrawYaffText can wrap text automatically, again similar to the DrawGFXText method.

 ### Amiga

 | Courier 24 15x23 |